Techno Corner

 images you send, the larger the total file size in your email.

-Because there are so many different types of scanners and imaging
+Because there are so many different types of scanners

 software, I cannot tell you step-by-step how to scan or change an image